January 19, 2012

 - Many of the upbeat projections rely on a sale of patents for the higher end of the range, $2 - $3 billion.
 A strong patent sale will lubricate the entire process.

 - Still waiting to hear a realistic, believable scenario from the office of the CEO.
-Because this time last year, here was the story
+Because this time last year

 (This article contains the current opinions of the author but not necessarily those of Brighton Securities Corp.
 The author's opinions are subject to change without notice.
 This blog post is for informational purposes only.
 Forecasts, estimates, and certain information contained herein should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 References to specific securities and their issuers are for illustrative purposes only and are not intended and should not be interpreted as recommendations to purchase or sell such securities).